le717/LDR-Importer/Documentation/CONTRIBUTING.md

 It is better than the [% operator](http://docs.python.org/3/tutorial/inputoutput.html#old-string-formatting), and using `+` (plus) signs is just bad practice. :wink:
 * Always trim whitespace from the end of lines, blank lines, and around operators.
+* Please try to document your code as much as possible.
+It is understood you may not have the time to and others might need to do it, but if you do have the time do document, go right ahead and do it and perhaps whatever else may need it!

 ### Separate Branches ###